shrutivangari/redis-node/docs/redis-commands-ref.md

 Should be used instead, it has the same effect as SAVE but it runs in a child process so as not to block Redis
 * stop-writes-on-bgsave-error
 Yes/No. Makes Redis stop accepting writes if the last background save has failed.
 Redis starts accepting writes again after a background save succeeds.
 Default - yes

+## Redis Cluster
+* CLUSTER INFO
+Tells us that the cluster only knows about one node - the connected node, no slots are assigned to any of the nodes and the cluster state is fail
+* CLUSTER ADDSLOTS
+Informs the node what slots it should own.
+If a hash slot is already assigned, this command fails.
+It is possible to assign slots one by one; it does not need to be a sequence of numbers
+* CLUSTER SET-CONFIG-EPOCH
+Manually set an incremental epoch to each node
+* CLUSTER MEET
+Notify it about the existence of all the other node.
+When the first node meets the second, it means that the second node also knows about the first, and they can exchange information about other nodes that they know
+* CLUSTER REPLICATE
+Replicate a given node
+* CLUSTER SETSLOT
+Reshard the hash slots and move the existing keys
+* CLUSTER SETSLOT <hash-slot> IMPORTING <source-id>:
+This subcommand changes the hash slot state to importing.
+It must be executed at the node that is going to receive the hash slot, and the node ID of the current slot owner must be passed in.
+* CLUSTER SETSLOT <hash-slot> MIGRATING <destination-id>:
+This subcommand changes the hash slot state to migrating.
+It is the opposite of the IMPORTING subcommand.
+It must be executed at the node that owns the hash slot, and the node ID of the new slot owner must be passed in.
+* CLUSTER SETSLOT <hash-slot> NODE <owner-id>:
+This subcommand associates a hash slot with a node.
+It must be executed on the source and destination nodes.
+Executing it on all master nodes is also recommended to avoid wrong redirects while the propagation is taking place.
+When this command is executed on the destination node, the importing state is cleared and then the configuration epoch is updated.
+When it is executed on the source node, the migrating state is cleared as long as no keys exist in that slot.
+Otherwise, an error is thrown.
+* CLUSTER SETSLOT <hash-slot> STABLE:
+This subcommand clears any state of a hash slot (importing or migrating).
+It is useful when a rollback in a resharding operation is needed.
+* CLUSTER COUNTKEYSINSLOT <slot> returns the number of keys in a given slot.
+* CLUSTER GETKEYSINSLOT <slot><amount>
+returns an array with key names that belong to a slot based on the amount specified.
+* MIGRATE <host> <port> <key> <db> <timeout> moves a key to a different Redis instance.
+* CLUSTER FORGET <node-id>
+Remove a node from the cluster after all of its hash slots are redistributed